INedelcu/PathTracingDemo/README.md

 ## Recommendations

 * Use **winver** in a command prompt to see exactly which Windows version you are using.
-* NVIDIA GPUs from RTX 2000 series and above are recommended because they have hardware units dedicated to ray tracing.
+* NVIDIA RTX 2000 or AMD Radeon 6000 series GPUs and above are recommended because they have hardware units dedicated for ray tracing.
 A GTX 1060 GPU was 10 to 15 times slower in tests because ray tracing support is emulated and runs entirely on compute units.
 * Alternatively use a tool like GPU-Z to check if your system supports ray tracing.
 The demo will print an error in the console window if ray tracing is not supported.

 ## Setup and Interaction